 Northpoint Nebraska designs individualized and integrated treatment plans that address the physical and psychological aspects of your alcohol use disorder, as well as any co-occurring mental health disorders, such as anxiety, depression, or post-traumatic stress disorder (PTSD).

 Located in Omaha, Nebraska, our 44-bed facility with state-of-the-art technology is designed to produce positive outcomes for patients.
-We also offer free assessments for anyone considering entering our inpatient or outpatient programs.
+We also offer free assessments for anyone considering entering any of our substance abuse treatment programs.

 Alcohol Abuse Disorder: What Is It?